shanna-f/Tax-Reporting-ETRM-Case-Study-Phase2/README.md

 - **Consistency builds trust.** A clear Data Dictionary aligns teams.
 - **Visuals drive alignment.** ERDs, DFDs, and mockups turn complexity into shared understanding.

-> 💡 **Final Reflection:**
-> This project strengthened my ability to **bridge business and technical perspectives** — turning regulatory complexity into structured clarity.
-It reaffirmed that strong business analysis isn’t about perfection, but about **communication, traceability, and confidence** in delivering solutions that work.

 ---